 An annual event since 1966, SOC honors Southern California graduating High School seniors of Japanese ancestry.
 The seniors are invited to a semi-formal dinner and have an opportunity to listen to a relevant guest speaker.
 Each graduate is acknowledged for their scholastic achievements and community involvement and receives the Suburban Optimist’s Youth Recognition Achievement Award that evening.
 Four to six scholarships are also presented to deserving applicants at the evening’s event.

 Arguably one of the club’s greatest achievements, the original founders of SOC wanted to create a youth organization to provide an athletic, cultural and social environment for the children of Japanese ancestry.
 Thus, the South East Youth Organization (SEYO) was created.
 SEYO began the first year with five boy's baseball teams from ages 8 to 12.
-The first SOC Sports Group was started soon after as a coalition of SOC families solely focused on participation in SEYO activities.
-Now our SOC Sport Group is an integral part of the overall SOC organization.
-The Sports Group promotes and supports sports programs that encourages and facilitates the development of good character, citizenship and sportsmanship.

 Each year the SOC organization strives to advance its mission of serving the youth and continuing to make a difference in the community.
 With the help and hard work of our members and supporters, we will continue to carry on the tradition of hosting community support and recognition programs set forth by the original club founders and Optimist International.